So, you've made the decision to utilise Twitter for your business, and it's definitely a wise choice.

-Twitter is a platform where users primarily share their thoughts and find out what’s happening in the world through news and trends, all communicated in 140 or fewer characters.
+Twitter is a social media platform where users primarily share their thoughts and find out what's happening in the world through news and trends, all communicated in 280 characters or less.

 "Businesses can tap into Twitter to expand their reach and connect with new and existing customers". - Intro to Twitter for Business

 If you're not familiar with this network, have a look at the Twitter glossary which includes all the terms you need to know, including tweets, mentions, and likes.
 Here are some that will help you boost engagement, increase brand awareness, and help you establish your Twitter presence:

 - Direct Messages - Direct Messages (or DMs) are private messages sent from one Twitter account to another account(s).
 Use this feature to offer stellar customer service to your followers.